TOP 5: Suggestions for your week ahead - Sooke News Mirror

 The best place to catch a glimpse of the natural phenomenon is to visit the Charters River Salmon Interpretive Centre’s grounds, where you can get up close and personal with local wildlife, including salmon.

-Unfortunately, due to the pandemic, the centre is closed this year, but there is still lots of informational signs on the trails and grounds.
+Unfortunately, due to the pandemic, the centre is closed this year, but there are still lots of informational signs on the trails and grounds.

 Charters River Salmon Interpretive Centre is at 2895 Sooke River Rd.